 Take Time to Analyse Your Competitors

 Find out who your competitors are on social media and take time to study them and the strategies they employ to attract a greater following.
-What kind of people follow them?
+What kind of people follows them?
 What kind of content do they share the most?
-Which one of their posts attract higher levels of engagement?
+Which one of their posts attracts higher levels of engagement?

 Producing Valuable Content

-76 percent of all shoppers have admitted to prefer buying goods and services online.
+76 percent of all shoppers have admitted to preferring buying goods and services online.
 Of this, 46% rely on social media for the decision they make while shopping around.

 Here are some nice ideas on how to achieve this: